-Intermountain Conservation Camp 22, tucked away in the pine trees at the base of Big Valley Mountain, is four miles north of the town of Bieber and its 300 residents.
+Intermountain Conservation Camp, nestled in the pines at the base of Big Valley Mountain, is four miles north of Bieber.
 Surrounded by ranches and forest, the camp is home to some 70 incarcerated individuals.

-The camp serves a broad area stretching from the Oregon border south to Lassen Volcanic National Park, Burney, McArthur and Fall River Mills, and east to Modoc National Forest which includes the small towns of Bieber, Adin, Nubieber and Lookout.
+The camp serves a broad area stretching from the Oregon border south to Lassen Volcanic National Park, Burney, McArthur and Fall River Mills.
+To the east, the camp also serves Modoc National Forest which includes the small towns of Bieber, Adin, Nubieber and Lookout.

 Community roots run deep